illinois/systems-encyclopedia/src/articles/intro-c.md

 # The C Programming Language - An Introduction

 C is a general purpose low-level programming language developed in 1972 by Dennis Ritchie at Bell Labs.
-Since its inception, C has had a long history as the *de facto* systems programming language, being a mainstay in operating systems and embedded systems code, and to this day is a widely used in a variety modern low-level tech stacks.
-Outside of its speed and close mapping to machine and assembly code, C is an enticing language for systems programmers because it provides a simple, barebones set of language features that emphaseizes a "do it yourself" style of programming that gives programmers the ability to modify any and all parts o f their pgoram.
+Since its inception, C has had a long history as the *de facto* systems programming language, being a mainstay in operating systems and embedded systems code.
+To this day, C is a widely used in a variety of modern low-level tech stacks.
+Outside of its speed and close mapping to machine and assembly code, C is an enticing language for systems programmers because it provides a simple, barebones set of language features that emphaseizes a "do it yourself" style of programming that gives programmers control over all parts of their programs.

 C features a bracketed syntax that is similar in character to other general purpose programming languages like Java and Rust.
 A simple "Hello World" program is provided below as a canonical example: